-- What is the policy to assess good governance practices of the investee companies? - A detailed annual due diligence is carried out on Underlying Funds to ensure the fund management team are applying good governance practices in their investment process.
+What is the policy to assess good governance practices of the investee companies?

+- A detailed annual due diligence is carried out on Underlying Funds to ensure the fund management team are applying good governance practices in their investment process.
 Additionally, the governance of underlying investments is assessed on a quarterly basis using a full look through analysis where governance scores are measured. - Any direct investments made by the Fund must follow good governance practices regarding sound management structures, employee relations, remuneration of staff and tax compliance. - The fund will seek to encourage good governance of companies within Underlying Fund portfolios by engaging with underlying fund managers to encourage them to invest in companies with good governance practices and also engage with companies to ensure good governance is being achieved and improved.

-What is the asset allocation planned for this financial product
+What is the asset allocation planned for this financial product share of investments in

-Asset allocation describes the share of investments in specific assets.
+Asset allocation describes the

 As at the date of the Prospectus, the following allocations apply:

-#1 Aligned with E/S characteristics: The Investment Manager intends to invest a minimum of 80% of the Fund's NAV in investments which attain the environmental

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. characteristics promoted by the Fund.
+#1 Aligned with E/S characteristics: The Investment Manager intends to invest a minimum of 80% of the Fund's NAV in investments which attain the environmental practices include sound management structures, employee relations, remuneration of staff and tax compliance.